 - Your team

 Once you get the go-ahead, it’s time to decide on the play.
 I start looking as early as July.
 That’s when the new musicals are released.
-My favorite places to order from are Brentwood Benson and Skit Guys.
+My favorite places to order from are Brentwood Benson (Unfortunately as of 12/17/21 they have closed their site and I’ll update as soon as they hopefully reopen) and Skit Guys.
 I typically use Brentwood Benson for Christmas musicals.
 I love the quality of what they offer (and I’m not getting paid to say that).
 But don’t worry if it’s October and you’re just getting started.
 For your first time, I suggest something simple.

 I’ve been involved in drama ministry my whole life, but when I did my first children’s Christmas play by myself (there hadn’t been one in a few years) I chose one that was simple but beautiful.
 It was narration and Christmas songs that most of the kids already knew.
 The kids took turns with the narration and we didn’t even design a set.
 But it was great!
-The kids loved it, the parents loved, and the pastor loved it!
+The kids loved it, the parents loved it, and the pastor loved it, too!

 Pick a good team that you can work with.
 Hopefully, you won’t do it by yourself.
 You need a helper no matter how small or simple your drama or musical will be.
 You never know when you might get sick.
 It’s also great to have someone that can help at practices even if they just help you with starting and stopping the cd or helping watch the kids.
 It’s a good practice when working with children to have someone else with you.

 Once you have a helper and you’ve gotten to go-ahead from the pastor, it’s time to get the word out that you’re doing a Christmas play.
 Here’s how I get the word out: